nicolasmaclean/Personal-Site/docs/_posts/ghost-house/index.md

 ---
-permalink: /portfolio/ghost-house/
+permalink: /_posts/ghost-house/
-layout: post

 title: Ghost House | Game Lab Spring 2022
 description: I worked in a team of ~40 people over the course of semester to create a narrative driven, 3rd person game in Unity.
 tags: [Unity, C#]
 ---

-{% include video.html type="project" name="trailer.mp4" class="pc-100 no-side-margin img-center" %}
+{% include video.html type="post" name="trailer.mp4" class="pc-100 no-side-margin img-center" %}

 Ghost House is a 3rd person, narrative driven game created in Unity 2019.
 The player explores the narrative and environment by performing 100+ interactions with the scene that trigger dialog between characters, move or manipulate items in the house, and even talk to a bird.